-If you are a smoker, it is recommended that you quit now.
-Quitting smoking now greatly reduces the risk of cancer, disease, numerous illnesses, and adverse health effects.
+If you are a smoker, we recommended that you quit now.
+If you quit smoking now reduces the risk of cancer, disease, numerous illnesses, and adverse health effects.

 Depending on how much you smoke and for how long, the symptoms begin within the first two hours of putting out a cigarette.
 The symptoms of nicotine withdrawal may also begin as early as 30 minutes after your last cigarette.
 The brain of a smoker becomes dependent on these regular “doses” of nicotine in order to maintain its current standard of functionality.
 Once these “doses” cease, the brain’s standard of normal functionality begins to alter.
 Here is a timeline in regards to nicotine withdrawal:

-The acute phase is generally regarded as the first week of battling through nicotine withdrawal.
-It is during this time that nicotine withdrawal symptoms are at their strongest.
-This is the time that most attempts to quit often fail.
+The acute phase is what we regard as the first week of battling through nicotine withdrawal.
+It is during this time that nicotine withdrawal symptoms are at their strongest, and this is the time that most attempts to quit smoking often fail.
 The first few hours are extremely difficult.
-During this time you will experience intense cravings for a cigarette.
-This is followed by anxiety, anger or irritation, and a decrease in brain function.
-This leads to attention problems.
-This results in difficulty completing certain tasks.
-The ability to focus is diminished.
-This may cause issues at the workplace.
+During this time you will experience intense cravings for a cigarette, followed by anxiety, anger or irritation, and a decrease in brain function.
+This leads to attention problems and results in difficulty completing certain tasks.
+A person’s ability to focus will diminish – which may cause issues at the workplace.

 - Mild to severe depression

 - Sudden shifts in mood

 - Abnormal or decreased heart rate

 - Sweats, hot flashes or chills